 Also, change the Reflection to 30, the Gloss to 20%, and the Shine to 50%.
 This will add the Glossy look to the extrusion.

-- Finally, select the Front Bevel Material, and create a new Diffuse texture that is 1024 x 768 px.
+Finally, select the Front Bevel Material, and create a new 1024 x 768 px Diffuse texture.
 Open the texture to edit it.

 That’s it for the texturing and materials part!

-- Save your work after the rendering is finished (this might take a couple of hours).
+Save your work after the rendering is finished (this might take some time).

 This is the final result for this part, see you in Part 2!